guillp/requests_oauth2client/README.md

 resp = requests.get("https://my.protected.api/endpoint", auth=token)
 ```

-This authentication handler will add a `Authorization: Bearer <access_token>` header in the request, with your access
+This authentication handler will add a `Authorization: Bearer <my_access_token>` header in the request, with your access
-token, properly formatted according to [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
+token value, properly formatted according to [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).

 ## Using an OAuth2Client

 [OAuth2Client] offers several methods that implement the communication to the various endpoints that are standardised by
 OAuth 2.0 and its extensions.
-Those endpoints include the Token Endpoint, the Revocation, Introspection, UserInfo,
+These endpoints include the Token Endpoint, Revocation, Introspection, UserInfo,
 BackChannel Authentication and Device Authorization Endpoints.

-You have to provide the URLs for those endpoints if you intend to use them.
-Otherwise, only the Token Endpoint is
+You must provide the URLs for these endpoints if you intend to use them.
+Otherwise, only the Token Endpoint is mandatory
-mandatory to initialize an `OAuth2Client`.
+to initialize an `OAuth2Client`.

-To initialize an instance of `OAuth2Client`, you only need a Token Endpoint URI from your AS, and the credentials for
+To initialize an instance of `OAuth2Client`, you only need the Token Endpoint URI from your Authorization Server (AS),
-your application, which are typically a `client_id` and a `client_secret`, usually also provided by the AS:
+and the credentials for your application, typically a `client_id` and a `client_secret`, usually also provided by the
+AS:

 ```python
 from requests_oauth2client import OAuth2Client